Yeditepe Üniversitesi Hastanesi

 Dr. John H. Gibbon and the Heart-Lung Machine (1963) – history of cardiovascular surgery

-1. In the early 20th century, it was understood that to repair defects inside the heart, it needed to be stopped and circulation maintained through a machine.
-For this purpose, American surgeon John H. Gibbon developed the first prototype of the heart-lung machine in 1938.
-However, these studies slowed down due to World War II.
+At the beginning of the 20th century, it became clear that in order to repair defects within the heart, the heart had to be stopped and circulation maintained through a machine.
+For this purpose, in 1938, American surgeon John H. Gibbon developed the first prototype of the heart-lung machine.
+However, these efforts slowed down due to World War II.

 In 1952, Dr. F. John Lewis repaired an atrial septal defect using a heart-lung machine, performing the first successful open-heart surgery in history.
 In 1953, Dr. John W. Kirklin and his team pioneered in the history of cardiovascular surgery by performing a series of open-heart surgeries.